underway-hp/FMRITH/README.md

 instances for the FMRITH

 ***************************************Example instance******************************************************
-RequestsNum:									                                                    //the total number nodes, consisting of requests and a depot
+RequestsNum:// which is the total number of nodes consisting of requests and a depot 6
-6
 Requests and depot info:
 ID	Loc_x		Loc_y	RdrNum	LugNum	EarTime	LatTime	DDL_Arr	TUB